ponoor/python-step-series/docs/step-series.rst

 power input terminals.
 While the USB-C jack can be considered a power input terminal, it's primary, and arguably sole purpose, is to provide USB communication.
 By design, the USB protocol can only supply of maximum of 5V which is not enough to fully power the board.
-It is, however, safe to power either device through either primary input (4 and 5 in the picture below) and have USB connected, but **do not** connect power to both primary inputs.
+It is, however, safe to power both devices through either primary input (4 and 5 in the picture below) and have USB connected, but **do not** connect power to both primary inputs.

 .. note:: Again, make sure not to power the device.
 You may connect the supply, but make sure it is